isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1864.md

 T-Guard is a complete system that provides utmost safe driving management system for all the connected vehicles.

--Advanced tracking technology providing greater fleet insights to improve business productivity and safety -Driver behaviour insights and scoring to instil safe driving culture -Continuously evolving value-added customised solution introducing features beyond tracking, such as smart fuel management and usage-based insurance
+- Advanced tracking technology providing greater fleet insights to improve business productivity and safety
+- Driver behaviour insights and scoring to instil safe driving culture
+- Continuously evolving value-added customised solution introducing features beyond tracking, such as smart fuel management and usage-based insurance

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_TNT_Surveillance_Annex_3_CR_wef_14_Oct_2021_Part_1.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_TNT_20200200_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria